 storage An ordered collection of storage classes.
-The hierarchy consists of a fixed number of storage levels numbered from level 1 to the number of levels in the hierarchy, with the maximum level being limited to 5 by HPSS.
+The hierarchy consists of a fixed number of storage levels numbered from level 1 to the number of levels in the hierarchy, of storage levels numbered from level 1 to the number of levels in the hierarchy, with the maximum level being limited to 5 by HPSS.
 Each level is associated with a specific storage class.
 Migration and stage commands result in data being copied between different storage levels in the hierarchy.
 Each Class of Service has an associated hierarchy.